ltw-webdev-1/curriculum/cards.md

   - title: "Browser developer tools"
     url: browser-developer-tools

+markbot_notes: |
+  *Ignore the “there are no headings in this document” error message—but fix everything else.*

+  I feel like these cards are part of a larger website so the `<h1>` would probably be somewhere else on the page.

 goal:
   before: "We’re going to walk through writing some HTML and CSS to generate an informational layout."
   notes: